shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 For this assignment, you will upload your `exercise_0.rkt` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.
 Once you've submitted your file to Canvas, you're done!

-> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the "open till date on Canvas").
+> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the <mark>UNTIL</mark> date on Canvas).

 * * *

-## Requesting an extension
+## Requesting a Late Penalty Waiver

-If you need to request an extension on this assignment use the <a href="https://forms.gle/fWx9jgQTNp56bAgR6">Extension Request form</a>.
-Please see the Syllabus for requirements.
-Your extension is automatically accepted if you meet the conditions.
-You will see your due date on Canvas update 24 hours prior to the original deadline.
+If you need to request an extension on this assignment use the <a href="https://forms.gle/qPjnrmqtZSjpaGAY6">Extension Request form</a>.
+Please see this Syllabus for requirements.